cdapio/cdap/docs/developer-guide/source/debugging.rst

 Testing and Debugging Guide
 ===============================================

-Introduction to Testing and Troubleshooting Applications for the Continuuity Reactor
+**Introduction to Testing, Debugging and Troubleshooting Applications for the Continuuity Reactor**

 .. reST Editor: .. section-numbering::
 .. reST Editor: .. contents::